 Adjusted EBITDA/ Adjusted EBITDA Margin

-Amortization of acquisition intangibles and deferred financing costs (j)
+Amortization of debt discounts and deferred financing costs (i)

 Reconciliation of Adjusted Comparable Store Sales Growth to Total Comparable Store Sales Growth

 Comparable store sales growth (a)